OcelotBabou/Quartz/content/2-The World/Regions/Locations/The Echoing Abyss.md

 ---
 **Overview:**

-The Echoing Abyss is one of the most notorious landmarks in Phemus Reach.
+The Echoing Abyss is one of the most notorious landmarks in [[Phemus Reach]].
 This vast sinkhole is reputed to be bottomless and is surrounded by a host of legends involving swallowed treasures and ancient monsters.
 Its eerie and enigmatic nature makes it a place of both wonder and fear.

 **Description:**